flast101/HTB-writeups/traceback/README.md

 ![twitter.png](images/twitter.png)

 The only interesting tweet is the last one.
-A webshell is not something that a Hack The Box engineer (see his [Linkedin profile](https://www.linkedin.com/in/juanjimenezbleye/), which address is on the site [https://www.xh4h.com](https://www.xh4h.com)) is interested in and he wrote on the webpage that he "left a backdoor for all the net".
+A web shell is not something that a Hack The Box engineer (see his [Linkedin profile](https://www.linkedin.com/in/juanjimenezbleye/), which address is on the site [https://www.xh4h.com](https://www.xh4h.com)) is interested in, he wrote on the webpage that he "left a backdoor for all the net" and it refers to the message in the source code.
 There must be something with this.

 On the Github repo, we find: